Frequently Asked Questions

 I’m happily married, and I use rope as a tool to enable platonic intimacy and play within my community.

-Is Shibari safe?
+Is Shibari dangerous?

 However, a skilled rigger can navigate these hazards to minimize the danger, and keep their partners as safe as possible.
 I employ a number of safety measures and limitations to ensure that my ties minimize risk of injury, and I I believe my track record reflects the care I put into rope safety.

-• A major advantage of working with a professional is minimizing the risk of injury.
+A major advantage of working with a professional is minimizing the risk of injury.

 Do you need to be flexible or fit to do Shibari?